tiannaj23/EmployeeDatabaseTracker/README.md

 ## Installation
-First, make sure to add all dependencies that are necessary.
-Second, install those necessary packages through the command line.
-Third, make sure to create the Develop folder, that will hold all sub-folders and files.
+- User should clone this repository from GitHub.
+- This application required node.js, asciiart-logo, console.table, inquirer, and mysql2.
+Change password for index.js to your root password for mysql.
+- Start the application by running node index or nmp start.

 ## Usage
-Start the application using node server.js.
-You will be prompted with a list of opions to view, add, update, and delete different categories.
-Once you click on one of the options fromt he first prompt, a series of other prompts will come up depending on the option that you selected.
+- You will be prompted with a list of opions to view, add, update, and delete different categories.
+- Once you click on one of the options fromt he first prompt, a series of other prompts will come up depending on the option that you selected.

 ## License
 None